Niranj-coder/Termux-fixer/README.md

 # 🛠️ Termux-Fixer (BETA)

-"My biggest project yet.
-One script to fix your Termux headaches."
+" One script to fix your Termux headaches."

 ### ✅ What this does:
 * **Fixes Storage:** Sets up your phone storage link so you can save files.